Curves on complete intersections and measures of irrationality: Covering gonality and multiplier ideals

 \begin{defn} \textup{ Let $(X,D)$ be a log canonical pair.
 A prime divisor $E$ over $X$ is called a \emph{log canonical place} or \textit{lc place} of $(X,D)$ if there exists a birational model (or equivalently, a log resolution) $\pi:X'\rightarrow X$ of $(X,D)$ such that

 The closed subset $\pi(E)$ of $X$ is called an \emph{lc center} of $(X,D)$.
 The \emph{non-klt locus} of $(X,D)$, denoted by $\NKLT(X,D)$, is the union of all lc centers of $(X,D)$. }\end{defn}

-\begin{defn} Let $(X, D)$ be a pair such that $D$ is $\bQ$-Cartier.
-For an effective $\mb{Q}$-divisor $D$ and a point $x\in Y$, the \emph{LC-locus} of $D$ locally at $x$, denoted by $\LC_x(X,D)$, is the union of all irreducible components of $Z(c\cdot D)$ that pass through $x$, with a reduced scheme structure, where
+\begin{defn} Consider a pair $(X, D)$ where $D$ is an effective $\bQ$-Cartier divisor.
+Given $x\in X$, the \emph{LC-locus} of $D$ at $x$, denoted by $\LC_x(X,D)$, is the union of all irreducible components of $Z(X, c_x \cdot D)$ that pass through $x$, with a reduced scheme structure, where

 is the local log canonical threshold at $x$. \end{defn}